qmk/qmk_firmware/docs/config_options.md

 * `#define NO_ACTION_LAYER`
   * disable layers
 * `#define NO_ACTION_TAPPING`
-  * disable tap dance and other tapping features
+  * disable Tap Dance and other tapping features
 * `#define NO_ACTION_ONESHOT`
-  * disable one-shot modifiers
+  * disable One Shot modifiers

 ## Features That Can Be Enabled